Derry GAA

 The Derry County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael Coiste Chontae Dhoire) or Derry GAA is one of the 32 county boards of the GAA in Ireland.
 It is responsible for Gaelic games in County Londonderry in Northern Ireland (the GAA refers to the county as Derry).
 The county board is also responsible for the Derry county teams.

 Football is the most popular of the county board's Gaelic games.
-The county football team won an All-Ireland Senior Football Championship in 1993; it was the fourth from the province of Ulster to do so, following Cavan, Donegal and Down.
-The county team has also won six National League titles and seven Ulster Championships.
+The county football team won an All-Ireland Senior Football Championship (SFC) in 1993; it was the fourth from the province of Ulster to do so, following Cavan, Donegal and Down.
+The county team has also won seven National League titles and nine Ulster Championship titles.

 However, Derry is also regarded as a small dual county.

 According to a 2015 TUD study by Shane Mangan, Derry had slightly more than over 9,100 players.

 History

 Within a year of the GAA's foundation in 1884, GAA clubs were established around the county in Derry, Desertmartin and Magherafelt.
 However, the administration of Gaelic sports in the county took some time to get properly organised.
 A Derry county board was established in 1888 and paid affiliation fees to the GAA Central Council.
 By the following year, although 14 clubs were active, the then GAA President Maurice Davin told the national Congress that the county lacked enough clubs to have its own board.
 South Derry and North Derry regional boards were established in the 1890s.
 In the early decades (up to the 1930s), the Derry GAA competitions took in a number of clubs from County Donegal and Tyrone.
 At various times clubs in South Derry played in the Antrim GAA or Tyrone leagues.
 The local Catholic Church's opposition to playing games on Sundays hampered growth in the 1890s, but there was something of a revival in the 1900s, especially in hurling.
-The county also competed sporadically in the Ulster Football Championship from 1904.
+The county also competed sporadically in the Ulster Senior Football Championship (SFC) from 1904.
 After the disruption caused by political conflict in the 1910s and early '20s, the county board was re-established briefly in 1926, and definitively in 1929, since when it has remained in existence.